GSA/ficam-access/pages/PACS-guide.md

 ## PACS Component Categories

-PACS are classified in two “GSA Approved topologies” which consist of the latest and most utilized configurations within the federal government.
+PACS are classified in two “GSA Approved topologies” which consist of the latest and most utilized configurations within the Federal government.
 These topologies are listed as 13.01 and 13.02.
 This document will focus on topology 13.01 and its components which are listed under categories.
 These categories of PACS are defined as part of a whole PACS solution that can be tested end-to-end by the GSA's FIPS 201 Evaluation Program.

 **Topology 13.01 consist of 3 main categories:**